jfdzar/jfdzar.github.io/resume.md

 LivaNova is a global medical technology company focused on transforming lives with products and therapies for the head and heart.
 The Munich site specializes in cardiopulmonary and heart surgery solutions.

-At LivaNova, I am responsible for the electrical hardware design and development of medical products within the Cardiac Surgery Franchise, covering the full lifecycle from concept to serial production:
+At LivaNova, I am responsible for the electrical hardware design and development of medical products within the Cardiac Surgery Business Unit, covering the full lifecycle from concept to serial production:

 - Development following the V-Model, including requirements engineering using Polarion
 - Hardware architecture and detailed design documentation